Philippines national badminton team: Women's team

 The Philippines women's team debuted at the 1981 Southeast Asian Games and entered the semifinals to claim bronze.
 Ten years later, the women's team entered their second semifinal at the 1991 Southeast Asian Games and finished in fourth place.
 In 1992, the Philippines competed in the 1992 Uber Cup qualifiers.
-The team lost 0-5 to New Zealand and Hong Kong but won 5-0 against Tanzania to finish 3rd in the group.
+The team lost 5–0 to New Zealand and Hong Kong but won 5–0 against Tanzania to finish 3rd in the group.
 In 1998, the Philippines women's team failed to qualify again for the Uber Cup.
-Much like the men's team, the women's team lost 1-4 to Singapore and 2-3 to Australia but won 4-1 against Mauritius.
+Much like the men's team, the women's team lost 4–1 to Singapore and 3–2 to Australia but won 4–1 against Mauritius.

-The women's team first debuted in the Badminton Asia Team Championships in 2018.
+The women's team debuted in the Badminton Asia Team Championships in 2018.
 They were eliminated in the group stages in 2018 and 2020.
+In 2023, the Philippines women's team competed in the 2023 Southeast Asian Games women's team event in Phnom Penh.
+In the quarter-finals, the team pulled off a big upset after defeating the Malaysian women's team 3–0 and entered the semi-finalists once again after 42 years.
+In the semi-finals, the team went up against Indonesia but lost 3–0 to win bronze.

 Mixed team

 The Philippines have made several appearances in the Sudirman Cup, their first one being in 2009.
 They achieved 23rd place in the 2013 Sudirman Cup. and later 29th place in the 2015 Sudirman Cup.
 The mixed team competed in the 2017 Badminton Asia Mixed Team Championships but were halted in the group stages.